-What is the process of an audit?
+What is the process of a smart contract audit?

 After the client contacts HashEx, the company reviews the code and estimates the price.
-Then the audit is conducted and a preliminary report is formed.
+Then the smart contract audit is conducted and a preliminary report is formed.
 After that, the report is returned to the team and they review it and fix the issues.
 The final step is the final audit report that is published on HashEx social media.

 What types of contracts does HashEx audit?